operand/agency/docs/README.md

 ## Discovering Actions

-At this point, we can demonstrate how discovery works from the perspective of a human user of the web application.
+At this point, we can demonstrate how action discovery works from the perspective of a human user of the web application.

 Once added to a space, each agent may broadcast a `help` message to discover other agents and actions that are available in the space.